Marooned (1969 film): Reception

+Roger Ebert of The Chicago Sun-Times gave the film 3 stars out of 4.Marooned had solid performances from the lead actors (especially Hackman) and “works very nicely as an entertainment”, but Ebert also believed the film suffered from comparisons to the vastly superior effects in 2001: A Space Odyssey released the same year and also said parts of Marooned seemed unrealistic to audiences “who had learned a thing or two about space” from watching televised NASA rocket launches.

 Legacy

 During the preliminary discussions for the Apollo–Soyuz Test Project, the film was discussed as a means of alleviating Soviet suspicion.
 One purpose of the mission was to develop and test capabilities for international space rescue.

 Film Ventures International released the film under the title Space Travelers and licensed this version for use on the show Mystery Science Theater 3000.
 It appeared on the first episode of the fourth national season on June 6, 1992.